abhishekgoenka/training/angular/lab4/README.md

 ```
 Now, lets run our test suite using `npm run e2e`. __Don't forget to start the server before running test__.

+The prominent components exported by Protractor API are listed below.
+1. `browser()`: You should call `browser()` for all the browser-level operations such as navigation, debugging, etc.
+2. `element()`: This is used to look up an element in the DOM based on a search condition or a chain of conditions.
+It returns an ElementFinder object, and you can perform actions such as `getText()` or `click()` on them.
+3. `element.all()`: This is used to look for an array of elements that match some chain of conditions.
+It returns an ElementArrayFinder object.
+All the actions that can be performed on ElementFinder can be performed on ElementArrayFinder also.
+4. `locators`: Locators provide methods for finding an element in an Angular application.

+Since we will be using locators very often, here are some of the commonly used locators.
+*. `by.css('selector-name')`: This is by far the commonly used locator for finding an element based on the name of the CSS selector.
+*. `by.name('name-value')`: Locates an element with a matching value for the name attribute.
+*. `by.buttonText('button-value')`: Locates a button element or an array of button elements based on the inner text.
+[Ref](https://code.tutsplus.com/tutorials/getting-started-with-end-to-end-testing-in-angular-using-protractor--cms-29318)

 ### Add Debugging support
 ```json
 {